-Since money was invented, people are doing their best to acquire it.
-And there’s no wonder why…the abundance of money in one’s pockets equals freedom, even though many people see money as the “root of all evil”.
+Since money was invented, people have been doing their level best to acquire it.
+And there’s no wonder why…the abundance of money in one’s pockets equals freedom.

-Money has always been hard to earn.
+Money has always been difficult to earn, let alone save.
 If you are an employee, you have to trade off eight hours each and every day in order to put food on the table.
 If you do the math and check the latest studies, 1/3 of your life is spent at work.
 If you’re an entrepreneur, you might work even more than that.

 So, let’s draw a conclusion.
 Most of our lives are gravitating around money, and without it, we wouldn’t be able to survive today.